Allen-Synthesis/EuroPi/software/CONFIGURATION.md

 - `WIFI_CHANNEL`: the WiFi channel 1-13 to use in `access_point` mode; ignored in `client` mode.
 Default: `10`

 WiFi options are only applicable if EuroPi has the Raspberry Pi Pico W or Raspberry Pi Pico 2 W board;
-other Pico models do not contain wireless support
+other Pico models do not contain wireless support.

+**NOTE**: At the time of writing, the latest Micropython firmware for the Raspberry Pi Pico 2 W has a bug in which the wireless card will not reliably work if the CPU is overclocked.
+If you have problems using wifi please try changing `CPU_FREQ` to `normal` in `EuroPiConfig.json`.

 # Accessing config members in Python code